puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 ### 1. Create your working branch

 Start by creating a branch off of the `production` branch in your control repository.
 Name the new branch something along the lines of `future_production` (This is what the catalog preview tool assumes).
-This will be the main working branch in which you will do most of your work.
+This will be the branch in which you will do most of your work.

 ```
 git checkout production